Skip to main content

 Apply for a Business Minor

 UofL students outside of the College of Business who wish to declare a College of Business minor can do so through ULink under the Student Services tab.
 Change Major Request link is in the third column, then add a minor.
-Any questions concerning transferring to the College of Business, please contact the Reinhardt Academic Advising Office at (502) 852-7439.
+If you have any questions concerning transferring to the College of Business, contact the Reinhardt Advising Office at (502) 852-7439.
 Business majors who wish to add a business minor should contact their COB advisor.

 List of Available Minors: